Moving On: Mortification and the Gay Christian

 7) Sanctification of sin and all misery will be complete in glory.
 Sanctification from sin will be partially complete in this life.
 No particular besetting sin or weakness is promised full relief in this life, but progress in sanctification over all indwelling sin in the believer is promised in this life.
 Healing from orientation to sexual sin now is not guaranteed, but it is possible and should be pursued in the course of the mortification of the flesh (1 Thess.
 4:3).

-9) Those who identify as having a LGBT/SSA orientation are not called to repent of that orientation, but to mortify it.
-The impulse (temptation) to sin needs to be killed, not repented.
-Inordinately ordered affections need to be rightly ordered, not repented.
+9) Those who identify as having a LGBT/SSA orientation are called to repent of that orientation insofar as it arises from their sinfully corrupt hearts, and to mortify that orientation towards sinful temptation.
+The impulse (temptation) to sin needs to be killed.
+Inordinately ordered affections need to be rightly ordered.
 Failure to mortify sinful impulses, sinful affections, is sin and needs repentance.
 Acquiescing to sinful impulses and affections is sin, and demands repentance.
 Mortification precludes the celebration of any orientation towards sin.

 10) All Christians are called to deny themselves, take up their cross, and follow Jesus.
 Those who are oriented to sinful sexual desires are no different.
 Repentance is a constant turning from sin to find forgiveness, and the penitent sinner should sin less and less.
 Holiness in conduct and mind should define the penitent sinner.
 Mortification is the constant struggle to not only resist temptation, but to kill it.
-The besetting weakness may endure for some time, without appearance of change or any success in leading into sin.
-The church should resist prescribing normative timelines, postures, vocabulary, and experiences in the mortification of sin lest additional burdens be heaped upon the cross of Christ.
+The besetting weakness may endure for some time, without appearance of change or appearance of progression in sanctification.
+The church should hesitate to prescribe normative timelines, postures, vocabulary, and experiences in the mortification of sin lest additional burdens be heaped upon the cross of Christ.